Skip to main content

 Language Suggestions

-Local community members will have differing levels of English language, and English language skills may be limited with some of the Posada Casa Tucan Tranquilo staff and younger children that you may be working with.
-Given that the local community speaks mostly Spanish, proficiency in Spanish is beneficial although not required.
-If possible, it is recommended that participants try and learn some basic phrases in Spanish before arrival.
-Some of the GVI and Posada Casa Tucan Tranquilo staff speak Spanish and act as translators where necessary throughout the program.
+Local community members will have differing levels of English language and English language skills may be limited with some of the community partner staff and younger children that participants may be working with.
+Given that the local community speaks mostly Spanish, proficiency in Spanish, although not a requirement, is beneficial and at least a basic understanding is important to have.
+If possible, it is recommended that participants practice some basic phrases in Spanish before arrival.
+World of Difference staff speak Spanish and act as translators where necessary throughout the program.
 Please see “Suggested Resources to Learn More” for specific language training recommendations.

 Other skills

-No prior experience in conservation or teaching is necessary; however, students with these skills or at least an interest in them will be highly beneficial to this program.
-A interest in hands-on, outdoor conservation field work is important for this program since the majority of projects are outdoor-based and require varying levels of physical labor.
-Previous coursework in biology, sustainable tourism, Costa Rican history, culture, music, and literature is not required but is strongly encouraged.
-All participants will be required to complete a Criminal Background Check prior to their arrival on the program.
+No prior experience in conservation work, farming, or coaching is necessary; however, students with these skills or at least an interest in them will be highly beneficial to this program.
+An interest in hands-on, outdoor conservation fieldwork is important for this program since the majority of projects are outdoor-based and require varying levels of physical labor.
+Previous coursework in sustainability, Spanish language, and marine biology/conservation, is not required but is encouraged.
+All participants will be required to complete a Criminal Background Check before their arrival on the program.
+World of Difference will accept background checks that have been conducted within a year before travel.

 Personal competencies